shazahmad/computePlusPlus/lab3_build_app_kernel.md

 Once Vitis Analyzer GUI opens, from the left side pan select **Profile Summary** and then select **Compute Unit Utilization** from the window that is open on the right-hand side.
 It will bring stats about the measured performance of the compute unit.
 We have built xclbin with 3 compute units so it will show three rows in a tabular format as shown below:
     ![](images/cuPerf.jpg)
 From this table, it can be easily seen that the kernel compute time is almost 7 ms, almost equal to the estimated kernel latency in the previous lab.
-Another important measurement is the compute unit utilization which is very close 100% essentially meaning that the host was able to feed data to compute units through PCIe continuously.
+Another important measurement is the compute unit utilization which is very close to 100 percent, essentially meaning that the host was able to feed data to compute units through PCIe continuously.
 In other words, the host PICe bandwidth was sufficient, and compute units never saturated it.
 This fact can also be observed by having look at host bandwidth utilization.
 To see this select "Host Data Transfers" and a table shown in the figure below will be displayed with other details also.
     ![](images/bwUtil.jpg)
  From these numbers, it is clear that host bandwidth is not fully utilized.
 Similarly by selecting **Kernel Data Transfers** it can be seen as shown in the figure below how much bandwidth is utilized between the kernel and device DDR memory.
 We have used a single bank for all the compute units.
     ![](images/bwKernel.jpg)
  #### Application Timeline
 Application timeline can also be used to have a look at performance parameters like compute unit latency per invocation and the bandwidth utilization.
 To open application time select **Application Timeline** from the left-most pan, it will bring the application timeline in the right side window.
-Now zoom in appropriately and go to device side trace.
+Now zoom in appropriately and go to device-side trace.
 For any compute unit hover your mouse on any transaction in "Row 0" a tooltip will show compute start and end times and also the latency.
 This should be similar to what we saw in the last section.
     ![](images/cuTime.jpg)

  Another important thing to observe is the host data transfer trace as shown below.
 From this trace, it can be easily seen that the host read and write bandwidth is not fully utilized there are gaps, showing there are no read/write transactions happening.
 The most important thing to note is that these gaps are significant, highlighting the fact that a fraction of host PCIe bandwidth is utilized.